nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 ```

 #### 3. Testing the model
 The model can be evaulated on test data by using the following command.
+It takes around 15 minutes to generate the results.
 The results will be stored under `process` folder in file `final_results.json`
 ```
 ./bin/suplearn-clone evaluate -c config.yml -m ./data/dataset/trained-model.h5 --data-type=test -o final_results.json
 ```